Mitch McConnell Slammed On Twitter After Urging ‘Equal Protection Of The Law’ For People Of All Demographics

 McConnell told Democrats that he’d like their cooperation in moving forward with the legislation as a show of unity over politics.
 The Senate leader needs at least seven Democrats to get on board with the bill in order to advance it.

-Senate Minority Leader Chuck Schumer pushed back on the legislation, saying that they’d only had a few hours to look it over, but “what’s clear is that the Senate Republican proposal on policing does not rise to the moment,” but suggested that they’d be willing to reach a compromise.
+Senate Minority Leader Chuck Schumer pushed back on the legislation, saying that they’d only had a few hours to look it over, but “what’s clear is that the Senate Republican proposal on policing does not rise to the moment.”
+He suggested that they’d be willing to reach a compromise.

 House Democrats have crafted their own police overhaul bill that is expected to be reviewed by the House Judiciary Committee today.